The Walking Dead: Saints & Sinners – Chapter 2: Retribution: Development

 The game was announced in January 2022 by Skydance Interactive.
 It was released on Meta Quest 2 by December 1, 2022.
 During the UploadVR Showcase in 2022, new weapons were showcased along with an announcement that the game will be released on PICO and Windows.

 Reception

-According to review aggregator Metacritic, the PlayStation 5 version of the game received "mixed or average" reviews upon release.
+According to review aggregator website Metacritic, the PlayStation 5 version of the game received "mixed or average" reviews upon release.

 IGN praised the visual experience, but criticized the buggy state of the game, writing, "About five hours into my PS VR2 playthrough, a quest completely stopped updating with new progress, forcing me to scrap my save altogether and start anew".
 Christian Kobza from Push Square enjoyed the new gameplay additions and the game's tense atmosphere, though he felt that the game was more similar to a video game expansion than a sequel.
 While he liked Axeman as the game's antagonist, he was disappointed by the game's mission design and described the story as "trivial" and "sparse".